nicholasadamou/serverless-github-api-starter-kit/README.md

 yarn wt:create
 ```

+⚠️ **Please Note**: If you don't run `yarn wt:create`, this module will not exist within the WebTasks Dashboard.
+You must run `yarn wt:create` prior to adding secrets to a given WebTask.

 This function will install `axios` and the `wt-cli` which we need in order to make calls to GitHub's end-point.

 However, we need to add our GitHub Personal Access Token to the `index` web-task.
 To do this, run the following: